Table of contents

 Ghosting is when someone abruptly cuts off contact without warning or communication.
-This may be confused with spoofing, which is when someone uses your email or phone number to hide their own contact information.
+This may be confused with spoofing, when someone uses your email or phone number to hide their contact information.
 Hackers and cyber criminals may use spoofing to trick your contacts or people in your area code into answering their calls or texts.

 How can I tell if someone is pinging my phone?

 It becomes unsafe, however, if your phone is tracked or monitored without your consent, as with spyware or stalkerware.
-If you suspect you may be tracked without permission, follow our steps for how to manage your location-sharing and stop phone tracking.
+If you suspect you may be tracked without permission, follow our steps to manage your location-sharing and stop phone tracking.

 How do I know if someone is stalking my phone?

 Stalking apps are called spyware and stalkerware.
 Forms of tracking apps are often used legally to keep track of employees and minors.
-More nefariously, however, some cybercriminals use spyware to hack vulnerabilities in existing apps to gain access to your phone usage and location.
+More nefariously, however, some cyber criminals use spyware to hack vulnerabilities in existing apps to gain access to your phone usage and location.